Greece Moments Greece Moments

 27 Min Read

-Most of the time, the barren Cycladic island between Athens and Milos is left behind by international tourists.
+Most of the time, the barren Cycladic island between Athens and Milos is overlooked by international tourists.
 Wrongly, we think!
-Without great expectations, we visited Kythnos mid-May and were pleasantly surprised.
+With no great expectations, we visited Kythnos in mid-May and were pleasantly surprised.

-»Kythnos presents itself as an island of simplicity and hospitality and is still a real insider tip with nice villages, countless beaches, as well as some Highlights.«
+»Kythnos presents itself as an island of simplicity and hospitality and is still a real insider tip with charming villages, countless beaches, and some highlights.«

 Insel Kythnos Sehenswürdigkeiten Kykladen Urlaub Tipps